AdamGabo/AdamGaboPortfolio/README.md

 * My Portfolio displayed using React.js!

 ## Design
 Designed using React.Js.
 Please consult React.Js documentation to get npm packages for install.
+Please use npm start to see the wep app in action!

 ## Details
 * GitHub Link: https://github.com/AdamGabo/AdamGaboPortfolio